Sign In Register

 Is Stockton a Good Place to Live?

-Based on current data, Stockton receives an overall livability score of 4.7 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, a highly educated population, abundant sunshine, a low poverty rate.
+Based on current data, Stockton receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low crime rates, a highly educated population, abundant sunshine.
 Areas to be aware of include high housing costs.
-Stockton stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Stockton offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs